2009 Connecticut Sun season

-The 2009 WNBA season is the 11th season for the Connecticut Sun franchise of the Women's National Basketball Association.
+The 2009 WNBA season was the 11th season for the Connecticut Sun franchise of the Women's National Basketball Association.
 It is their seventh in Connecticut.
 The Sun attempted to advance to the WNBA Playoffs for the seventh consecutive season, but did not qualify for the postseason.

 Offseason

 Dispersal Draft

 Based on the Sun's 2008 record, they would pick 10th in the Houston Comets dispersal draft.
 The Sun waived their pick.

-WNBA Draft
+WNBA draft

-The following are the Sun's selections in the 2009 WNBA Draft.
+The following are the Sun's selections in the 2009 WNBA draft.